 Preference will be given to graduate students and early career post-doctorates

 The closing dates for Travel Grant applications are 1 November, 1 February, 1 May and 1 July for travel.

-For the July 2021 award the Cambridge Philosophical Society will continue to fund applications for virtual online conference registration fees.
+For the 2021 awards the Cambridge Philosophical Society will continue to fund applications for virtual online conference registration fees.

 IMPORTANT ADDITIONAL NOTE FOR INTENDED TRAVEL DURING COVID-19.